lugolabs/icofont/README.md

 ### Installation

-After installing fontcustom and its dependencies, add the gem to the Gemfile of your Rails app:
+After installing fontcustom's dependencies, add the gem to the Gemfile of your Rails app:

 ```ruby
 gem 'icofont'